 Hells Kitchen Flea Market – New York City, New York

 Union Square Greenmarket – New York City, New York

-Click on the flags on the map to get a full description of each flea market (address, opening times, what is to be found there, website, picture etc), and don’t hesitate to share it with all your friends on twitter & facebook, who share the same passion of flea markets!
+Click on the map to get a full description of each flea market (address, opening times, what is to be found there, website, picture etc), and don’t hesitate to share it with all your friends on twitter & facebook, who share the same passion of flea markets!
+Fleamapket.com is a project based on voluntary contribution: don’t hesitate to share your favorite venues in the US and have them featured on the website.
 Enjoy the ride.